Front Extension Rules

 Therefore, you should check with any previous owners before starting work.

-Some of the rules that apply to house extensions include:
+Some of the front extension rules that will apply to you include:

 - The size of the extension can be no more than half the land around the ‘original house’ (as it stood on the 1st of July 1948).